Department | Updated 2 weeks ago

 The Aquatic Zoology department plays an important role in the development of both temporary and long-term museum displays.
 Offsite displays are also prepared for events such as for Seaweek, or for other organisations such as Scitech and the WA Fisheries Naturaliste Marine Discovery Centre, and for industry exhibition spaces such as the Woodside North West Shelf Visitor Centre on the Burrup Peninsula.

-In addtion to the public displays, Aquatic Zoology have extensive collections of 'wet' (mainly alcohol-preserved) and dry specimens which are maintained at the Museum's Welshpool site, with the larger specimens stored at a nearby commercial warehouse.
+Aquatic Zoology have extensive collections of 'wet' (mainly alcohol-preserved) and dry specimens which are maintained at the Museum's Welshpool site, with the larger specimens stored at a nearby commercial warehouse.
 There is also a comprehensive image collection of both live and collected specimens.

 Specimens are regularly loaned to other scientific experts for research, both within Australia and overseas.